 Gunther’s international life history and multilingual abilities drew him naturally to work in the IPA.
 His commitment to international psychoanalysis is personal and deep.
 The ability to make connections among colleagues who speaks different languages and live in different regions brings him great satisfaction, whether it’s orienting and translating for a new APsaA president at a FEPAL meeting or introducing a CIPS society leader to their counterparts in Europe.
 He has been active in nearly every aspect of IPA activity, from sponsoring new groups as current North American International Groups chair and past chair of the sponsoring committee for Recife and Campo Grande Component societies in Brazil, serving on the Education committee, to membership in the House of Delegates.

-He has intimate understanding of the complexities and challenges of IPA administration due to executive experience under two IPA administrations as Secretary General from 2009-2013 and Associate secretary 1993-1997.
+He has an intimate understanding of the complexities and challenges of IPA administration due to executive experience under two IPA administrations as Secretary General from 2009-2013 and Associate secretary 1993-1997.
 This IPA executive experience gives him detailed knowledge of IPA administration and structure.
 Knowing people and procedures allows him to get things done on behalf of members and psychoanalysis.

 Regionally, Gunther organized 5 joint clinical meetings between North America and FEPAL and organized the IPA Congress in New Orleans on an emergency basis when the SARS threat forced a last minute change from the planned location in Toronto.